basnetsaroj/Vibration_plate/README.md

 - `README.md` – Project summary

 ## Current Work
-The model is being extended to include **taper, twist, and rotational effects** (centrifugal stiffening and gyroscopic coupling) for more realistic compressor-blade dynamics.
+The model is being extended under the supervision of Asst.
+Prof. Bikki Chhantyal (Thapathali Campus) to include **taper, twist, and rotational effects** (centrifugal stiffening and gyroscopic coupling) for more realistic compressor-blade dynamics.

 ## Citation
 If you refer to this work, please cite as: